maiska/qubes-doc.rtd/user/templates/fedora/fedora.rst

 ================

 The Fedora :doc:`template </user/templates/templates>` is the default template in Qubes OS.
+The current version is Fedora 41.
 This page is about the standard (or “full”) Fedora template.
 For the minimal and Xfce versions, please see the :doc:`Minimal templates </user/templates/minimal-templates>` and :doc:`Xfce templates </user/templates/xfce-templates>` pages.

 Installing
 ----------

-To :ref:`install <user/templates/templates:installing>` a specific Fedora template that is not currently installed in your system, use the following command in dom0:
+To :ref:`install <user/templates/templates:installing>` a specific Fedora template that is not currently installed in your system, use the Qubes Template Manager, or use the following command in a dom0 terminal:

 .. code:: bash

-      $ sudo qubes-dom0-update qubes-template-fedora-XX
+      $ qvm-template install XX

-(Replace ``XX`` with the Fedora version number of the template you wish to install.)
+(Replace ``XX`` with the name of the Fedora template you wish to install.)

 To reinstall a Fedora template that is already installed in your system, see :doc:`How to Reinstall a template </user/how-to-guides/how-to-reinstall-a-template>`.